 If the person prefers to speak confidentially, direct them to confidential resources.

-For more information regarding University policy and positions exempt from Responsible Employee reporting obligations, you can contact the Title IX Office directly at (970) 491-1715 or review Definitions on Title IX’s website.
+For more information regarding University policy and positions exempt from responsible employee reporting obligations, contact the Title IX Office directly at (970) 491-1715 or review definitions on Title IX’s website.

-You can submit a Responsible Employee report here or by going to “File a Report” on Title IX’s website.
+Submit a responsible employee report here or by selecting “File a Report” on Title IX’s website.

 See Something.